 Data Protection Policy

-This policy applies to all of Jakub Kohout LTD’s activities where a Data Subject’s Personal Data is collected, processed, stored or destroyed.
-All Directors, employees, volunteers, contractors and anyone else, who collects, processes, stores or destroys Personal Data on behalf of Jakub Kohout LTD, should comply with this policy.
+This policy applies to all of Jakub Kohout’s activities where a Data Subject’s Personal Data is collected, processed, stored or destroyed.
+All Directors, employees, volunteers, contractors and anyone else, who collects, processes, stores or destroys Personal Data on behalf of Jakub Kohout, should comply with this policy.

 Anonymisation: Data amended in such a way that no individuals can be identified from the data (whether directly or indirectly) by any means or by any person.